d365collaborative/d365fo.tools/d365fo.tools/docs/Get-D365Runbook.md

 ```

 ### -Latest
-Switch to instruct the cmdlet to only get the latest runbook file, based on the last written attribute
+Instruct the cmdlet to only get the latest runbook file, based on the last written attribute

 ```yaml
 Type: SwitchParameter